- Location: California

-NOTE: If you are required to take a written knowledge test, you will need to answer 18 questions.
+NOTE: If you are required to take a written knowledge test, you will need to answer the first 18 questions on the exam.
 You need 15 correct answers to pass, and you have up to 3 attempts.

 Out-of-State CA Residents

-If you will be out of state when your California driver’s license expires, you can request a 1-year extension for free.
+If you will be out of state when your California driver’s license expires, you can request a extension for 1 year for free.

 Before your CA driver’s license expires, write a letter requesting the extension and include your: